rickoslyder/PitLaneTravel/action-plans/api-integrations/openf1-integration.md

 # OpenF1 API Integration Plan

 ## Overview
-This plan outlines the step-by-step integration of OpenF1 API data to enhance Pit Lane Travel's race weekend planning features.
+This plan outlines the step-by-step integration of OpenF1 API data to enhance PitLane Travel's race weekend planning features.
 The focus is on data that directly impacts travel planning and race attendance experience.

 ## Phase 1: Core Race Weekend Data
 **Priority: High**